merely-useful/r-rse/course-design.md

     - Issue assignment
     - Relying on and using code of conduct to build culture and standards

+- Appendix: Other uses of packages
+    - RStudio addins, snippets, rmarkdown templates, templates
+    - rstudioapi

 ## Final projects for formal assessment

-Two project deliverables for learners:
+Three project deliverables, with individual milestones for each, for learners:

 - Package created alone as the first deliverable
     - Due after "package release" lesson
     - This will be a simpler package compared to the next one
+- Improve existing package to fit best practices (Pull Request is optional, dependent on maintainer wishes).
-- Package created as a team as the second deliverable
+- Package created as a team as the third deliverable (but indicate that this is dependent on classes that allow group work, so instructor should use this if wanted)
     - Due after teamwork lesson (so they have learned the basic skills of package dev and now start from scratch with these skills to create a package)
-- Another idea for an additional deliverable could be to submit simple pull requests to existing packages to address an issue

 Ideas to how project should be started:

 - We give them several general problems to solve, with or without data that needs to be worked
     - Or existing solutions that could be improved on
-- We let them decide on the problem (this is tricky since it requires domain knowledge)
 - We get them to re-create an existing package that could use more work or development (there are no end to these types of packages, especially the earlier ones)
     - Could get them to refactor code to be more readable
 - We get them to choose an existing package to develop on their own and then to contribute back (e.g. develop a website for the package and update the documentation)
+- In all examples, include instructions for instructors on how to design their own, more field-specific and class context-dependent problems.
+    - Provide pretty concrete problems/examples, and then let individual instructors deviate to more student directed problems if they want.
+E.g. it's a lot easier for an instructor to evaluate an alternate project, if they already have an example to look at that they know will work out.